-U-value Determine window U- value.
+U-value Determine and record window U-value.
 Look for an NFRC label on new window.
 It will display full window U-value.
-Where no label is found, identify window in NFRC Certified Products Directory to determine U-value or consult manufacturer's data sheet.
-If no U- value is identified from window label, product literature or NFRC directory, use the known window characteristics to select the U-value from Table 4 in ASHRAE Handbook of Fundamentals .
-Natural Ventilation Determine whether or not there are operable windows in the Dwelling Unit.
+Where no label is found, identify window in NFRC Certified Products Directory to determine and record U-value or consult manufacturer's data sheet.
+If no U-value is identified from window label, product literature or NFRC directory, use the known window characteristics to select the U-value from Table 4 in ASHRAE Handbook of Fundamentals , Chapter 5 or LBL RESFEN 6.0 User Manual , Table 5.5, or Efficient Window Collaborative window selection tool.
+Natural Ventilation Determine and record whether or not there are operable windows in the Dwelling Unit.
 Inspect all windows located in the Dwelling Unit and document which are operable and which are not.